 In 1999, Ms. Beck also co-founded Bluemercury.
 Inc. with husband, Barry Jon Beck.
 Bluemercury is widely recognized as the nation’s largest and fastest growing luxury beauty products and spa retail chain, with locations from coast-to-coast.
 From 1999–2006, she served as Bluemercury Inc.’s Chairman of the Board of Directors.
-Ms. Beck resides in Bethesda, Maryland, with her husband and three children, ages 10, 8, and 6.
+Ms. Beck resides in Bethesda, Maryland, with her husband and three children, ages 11, 9, and 7.

 Barry Beck co-founded M-61 Laboratories, makers of M-61 Skincare, the world’s first highly technical, natural cosmeceutical brand.
 Mr. Beck, a serial entrepreneur, has been the subject of numerous articles and books, and has appeared at Cornell University as a guest lecturer on entrepreneurial businesses and at Columbia University Graduate School of Business Distinguished Speakers Series.
 Mr. Beck currently sits on the Cornell University Trustee Council and on the Advisory Council of Cornell University’s ILR School.
 Previously, Mr. Beck participated in the founding of Tower Systems, Inc., now known as U.S. Maintenance, a contract maintenance business serving national retail chains, which grew to more than $500 million in system-wide revenue.
 Beck pioneered Tower’s franchising concept, which led to the opening of over 1,200 franchised and company managed operations across the Continental United States, Alaska, Hawaii and Puerto Rico.
 In 1995, Entrepreneur Magazine ranked Tower as the ninth fastest growing franchisor in the world.
 Mr. Beck received his Bachelor of Science from Cornell University.

 In 1999, Mr. Beck also co-founded Bluemercury, Inc., which is widely recognized as the nation’s largest and fastest growing luxury beauty products and spa retail chain, with locations from coast-to-coast.
 Mr. Beck developed all aspects of Bluemercury’s operations including real estate and store expansion, product development, finance, and acquisitions and has served on Bluemercury’s Board of Directors since the company’s inception.
 Mr. Beck developed the original store retail model after his acquisition and development of the first Bluemercury store located in Washington, DC more than 15 years ago.
 He resides in Bethesda, Maryland, with his wife and three children, ages 11, 9, and 7.